Medication Search: Teva-Captopril

 How does this medication work?
 What will it do for me?

 Captopril belongs to the group of medications known as ACE inhibitors.
 It is used to treat high blood pressure, congestive heart failure, and diabetic nephropathy (kidney problems caused by diabetes).
 Captopril is also used to improve survival after a heart attack.
 It works by relaxing blood vessels and making the heart pump more efficiently.

 Captopril may be used in addition to other blood pressure medications, such as a diuretic (water pill) like hydrochlorothiazide, when one medication has not been found to satisfactorily control blood pressure or congestive heart failure.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each white, square-shaped, compressed tablet, scored in quarters on one side, engraved "novo" and "25" on the other, contains 25 mg of captopril.
+Each white, square-shaped, compressed tablet, quadrisect-scored on one side, engraved "novo" and "25" on the other, contains 25 mg of captopril.
 Nonmedicinal ingredients: sodium starch glycolate, sodium lauryl sulfate, pregelatinized starch, colloidal silicone dioxide, microcrystalline cellulose, and magnesium stearate.